 Flowx packs a bunch of data into visualizations that manage to be both mesmerizing and, actually, pretty useful.
 If you want your weather forecast to be as aesthetically pleasing as possible, it’s worth giving Flowx a go.

 The app charts important information such as temperatures and precipitation levels in a variety of ways—pick the one you most like the look of—and also features the most detailed radar map we’ve seen so far.
 Sliding your finger across the screen while looking at the map lets you jump forward and backward in time, too.

 It’s not quite as good at near-term forecasts and simple displays of information as some of the other apps we’ve mentioned, but Flowx excels at detailed looks at longer periods of time.
 There’s no iOS app at the time of writing, but one is planned.

-If you're after the most detailed meteorological picture of an area you can get, RadarScope could be the app for you.
+If you’re after the most accurate weather app you can get, RadarScope could be the one for you.
 It has an almost bewildering array of high-resolution radar data for checking forecasts and keeping track of severe weather warnings.

 RadarScope is particularly good for tracking and chasing storms across the country, so could be worth the outlay if you’re in a tornado or flash flood hotspot.
 The learning curve is steeper here than it is with the other apps in this list, but RadarScope rewards the investment.